a-wotton/Wotton_A_HW1/README.md

 # Wotton_A_HW1

 ## Dev:
- I am from india, I like creating anime artworks with the use of photoshop .
-I like to watch visual infused content like marvel movies as well as some crystal clear cinematography like the batman .
+My name is dev pandya.
+I am from india , Things I like to do in my free time are reading books,watching anime,making artworks with the help of photoshop.

 ## Installation
 TODO: Describe the installation process